 New Family Law Rules on Expert Evidence

-The Courts of Justice Act now requires that claims under the Divorce Act or Children’s Law Reform be accompanied by joint litigation experts that may be subject to preliminary review.
+The Courts of Justice Act now requires that claims under the Divorce Act or Children’s Law Reform be accompanied by joint litigation experts that may be subject to a preliminary review.
 The rules also list the following requirements for expert reports:

 1) Expert’s name;